tcodes0/react-known-props/README.md

 getGlobalProps({onlyReact: true})
 ```

+#### Some svg props not included

+React doesn't like all svg props, some prevent it from compiling and print an error to console.
+They are:
+ - All prefixed by xml:*
+ - All prefixed by xlink:*
+ - All prefixed by on* (events)
+ - ev:event.

 #### Need more props?

 I'd use these packages:

-- svg props: `yarn add svg-tag-names`
 - void html elements (\<img\/\>): `yarn add void-elements`
 - css props: `yarn add known-css-properties`

 ### Contributing

-All data pulled from MDN web docs, official React docs and the aria specification.
+All data pulled from MDN web docs, official React docs, the aria specification and svg specification.
 MDN can be a deep website to dig for info, I'm sure there are more props (specially legacy) waititing to be added by someone willing to look into every element page.

 ⚛️ React is awesome 💫